 Our focus with these funds is on getting financial support to charities and community organisations so they can respond to the virus and recover from its impact.
 We are not able to handle donations of goods or in-kind services ourselves.
 However, we encourage you to think about donating food to a local foodbank www.trusselltrust.org/get-help/find-a-foodbank/.
 You may also want to get involved with your local community response – www.covidmutualaid.org is a good place to start.

 We appreciate the generosity of people who’d like to fundraise for us, but we do not want anyone running events or activities to raise funds which might go against current Government advice on social distancing.
 Instead, we encourage you to share information about our fund and how to make a donation via our Just Giving page.

 The funds support charities and community organisations based and operating in Tyne & Wear (Newcastle, North Tyneside, South Tyneside, Gateshead and Sunderland) and Northumberland.
 If you want to support communities elsewhere in the UK or internationally, there is the National Emergencies Trust or the World Health Organisation appeal www.cafonline.org/home/covid-19-fund.
 You may wish to contact your local community foundation to see if there are similar funds in your area www.ukcommunityfoundations.org/our-network

-The National Emergencies Trust is running a UK-wide fundraising appeal.
+The National Emergencies Trust has been running a UK-wide fundraising appeal.
 Some of the money raised has been allocated to us to award in grants in Tyne & Wear and Northumberland.
 We are running that alongside our own Coronavirus Response and Recovery Fund.

-We are making decisions weekly and publishing updates n a regular basis.
+We make decisions weekly and publish updates regularly.
 Information is on this page, or you can see our grants (and those of other funders) on a dedicated site set up by 360 Giving.